Skip to content

 The Application Process

-First, research your industry to ensure you are not infringing on anyone else’s intellectual property, and to make sure your idea is different and unique enough to be registered.
+First, research your industry to ensure you are not infringing on anyone else’s intellectual property, and to make sure your trade mark is different and unique enough to be registered.
+IP Australia now offers an AI-powered tool called “TM Checker” to assist with this initial search.

 IP Australia may reject your application for several reasons.
 Therefore, when you are choosing your trade mark, you should ensure that: